John-G-Thomas/LambdaData_John-G-Thomas/README.md

 ### - Twine

 ## License
-### We use a open source MIT license letting anyone recreat or copy the repo
+### We use a open source MIT license letting anyone recreate or copy the repo